Sam Jones: Wasps flanker retires aged 26 because of injury

 - From the section Rugby Union

-Wasps flanker Sam Jones has retired on medical advice at the age of 26 after failing to recover fully from an injury sustained at an England training camp.
+Wasps flanker Sam Jones has retired on medical advice after failing to recover fully from an injury sustained at an England training camp.

-Jones fractured his fibula and suffered significant damage to his ankle during a judo session in October 2016.
+Jones, 26, fractured his fibula and suffered significant damage to his ankle while grappling with British and Irish Lion Maro Itoje during a judo session in October 2016.

 He has not played a first-team match since and has now been advised to quit.

-"The decision was made for me, which was tough to hear, but it's a decision that I understand is in my best interests," said uncapped Jones.
+"The decision was made for me, which was tough to hear," said Jones.

-"I'd like to thank the players who have kept me going through this long spell.
-Being injured can be extremely difficult, but having them around has made the process a lot easier to cope with.

-"I must also thank the medical and conditioning staff at Wasps who have invested time in trying to mend me.
-It was an unenviable task and I'm sure they won't be too sorry to see the back of me.

-"And I am really grateful to the countless people who have sent well-wishes and support over the last 18 months or so.
-I'm sorry the outcome wasn't what we all hoped for."
+"But it's a decision that I understand is in my best interests."

+Jones played 118 times for Wasps after coming through the club's academy, making his senior debut in November 2010.

+He sustained the injury while preparing for the autumn internationals - where he was tipped to make his England debut - and was only expected to be out for five months.

+"Unfortunately, the injury was a complicated one and my rehab wasn't progressing the way we wanted, with multiple setbacks along the way," he added.

-Jones, who played 118 times for Wasps after coming through the club's academy, added: "For me, getting selected for England based on my club form was a huge achievement and I'm proud that was my last contribution to the game."
+"For me, getting selected for England based on my club form was a huge achievement and I'm proud that was my last contribution to the game."

 Wasps director of rugby Dai Young said: "He was destined to be a Wasps legend and a club captain and I'm sure those things would have led to many England caps.